kineticadb/examples/guides/graph_shortest_path/README.md

 If you don't have Kinetica installed and running, please follow the [Getting Started](https://github.com/kineticadb/kinetica-workbooks#-getting-started-with-kinetica) section to get everything setup to run this guide

-## Step 1 - Load data into Kinetica
+## Step 1 - Get the data into Kinetica
 In this section we will load the seattle road network data into Kinetica.

 ### Create the data source